-A victim of sexual abuse can sue his or her abuser.
+As a Portland attorney can further explain, a victim of of sexual abuse can sue his or her abuser.
 However, depending on the circumstances, that person may be “judgment proof”—that is, he or she may not have sufficient assets to pay a judgment without going bankrupt.

 Generally, a corporation or organization is not liable for the misconduct of its employee where the employee acts “outside the scope” of his employment.
 Courts have used this rule to dismiss claims against corporations and organizations based on the sexual misconduct of their employees.

 However, in certain circumstances, corporations and organizations can be held accountable for the sexual misconduct of their employees.
 Specifically, courts have found employers responsible where the employer had prior notice of its employees sexual misconduct, or where an employer “fraudulently concealed” such conduct.

 Speak With a Compassionate Portland Sexual Abuse Attorney Today